-ClearFlag(flag[Flag], entity_type[integer], item[integer], end (optional)[integer])
+ClearFlag(flag[Flag], entity_type[Entity Type], item[integer], end (optional)[integer])

-Clears a defined flag on an internal (or external) item(s) of type of entity type in the model.
+Clears a defined flag on an internal (or external) item(s) of type of entity_type in the model.

-Name Type Description flag Flag The flag you want to clear. entity_type integer The Entity type that the defined flag will be cleared on. item integer If +ive: The internal item number starting from 1.
+Name Туре Description flag Flag The flag you want to clear. entity_type Entity Type The entity type that the defined flag will be cleared on. item integer If +ive: The internal item number starting from 1.
 If -ive: The external item label. end (optional) integer To unflag range of items, specify an optional end of range.
-Unflags items from item to range m.ClearFlag(f, Entity.NODE, 6);
+Unflags items from item to range.

-TRUE if the flag is successfully cleared on the item, otherwise FALSE m.ClearFlag(f, Entity.NODE, -13456);
+TRUE if the flag is successfully cleared on the item, otherwise FALSE

+'''

-''' To clear the flag f on the 6th node in model m:
+To clear the flag f on the 6th node in model m:

+'''